WOMEN'S & MEN'S TENNIS

 Visiting Team Expectations: Link to Visiting Team Expectations

-Ejection Policy: When a player or team party member is ejected both the team's coach and (if a league opponent) the opposing coach are to notify their Athletic Director upon completion of the contest.
-The Athletic Director will immediately notify the conference office and subsequently complete and submit to the league office the Ejection Report Form found on the web.
+Ejection Policy: When a player or team party member is ejected, both the team's coach and (if a conference opponent) the opposing coach are to notify their director of athletics upon completion of the contest.
+The director of athletics will immediately notify the conference office and subsequently complete and submit to the conference office the Ejection Report Form.
 The conference office will notify each member president immediately when notified of an ejection.

-A coach ejected for an "unsporting act" will be cautioned by the institution’s Athletic Director or immediate superior in a form provided by league.
+A coach ejected for an "unsporting act" will be cautioned by the institution’s director of athletics or immediate supervisor in a form provided by the conference.
 Copies of cautions and suspensions will be provided to the institution’s President, FAR, the Supervisor of Officials and the Commissioner.
-A second ejection in the same year will, minimally, carry a next game suspension.
-A third ejection in the same year will, minimally, carry a next two games suspension.
-End of year suspensions will be carried forward to the next year.
-Ejected coaches must leave sight of the playing field/floor when ejected.
-If the ejected coach does not comply in a timely manner, the game is forfeited.
+A second ejection in the same year will, minimally, carry a next-match suspension.
+A third ejection in the same year will, minimally, carry a next two-match suspension.
+End-of-year suspensions will be carried forward to the next year.
+Ejected coaches must leave the sight of the playing court when ejected.
+If the ejected coach does not comply in a timely manner, the match is forfeited.

-"Points Total" Requirement: Coaches are required to use the above "Points Total" document link every two weeks (due every other Monday by 12 Noon with dates included above), so everyone can stay up-to-date, and all stay on the same page.
+"Points Total" Requirement: Coaches are required to use the above "Points Total" document link every two weeks (due every other Monday by 12pm with dates included above), so everyone can stay up-to-date, and all stay on the same page.